VRMutyala/V-R-Mutyala-Portfoilo/README.md

   Provided continues maintenance and development of bug fixes for existing and new power BI reports twice a month

 # Projects
+- 1 SQL PRoject :
+  #Cement Manufacturing Data Analysis
+Project Overview
+This project focuses on performing comprehensive data analysis on cement manufacturing data.
+It aims to offer insights into various aspects of the manufacturing process, including data cleaning, performance analysis, outlier detection, predictive maintenance, and trend forecasting.
+The goal is to identify operational inefficiencies, predict maintenance needs, and optimize production processes based on historical data.